 Health Care Lawyer John H. Fisher, CHC

-John H. Fisher II, CHC
+John H. Fisher II, CHC, CCEP

 Health Care Law Counsel

-Certified in Health Care Compliance
+Certified in Health Care Compliance (CHC); Certified in Corporate Compliance and Ethics (CCEP)

 Health Law Experience: